Assistant Professor of Biological Sciences

 One of the key stress responses emphasized in our research is that of immune activation.
 While we possess extensive knowledge about the immune systems of many animals from humans to fruit flies, our understanding of the mechanisms through which honey bees defend themselves against microbial attack is incomplete.
 A major goal of his research program is to define mechanisms of pathogen resistance in honeybees, especially in the digestive tract, which provides an important immune barrier for this species.
 We are also very interested in other cellular stress responses and how they may modulate immune competence in response to various microbial attacks.
 To pursue these questions, we hope to increase understanding at various levels, including the colony, the individual bee, the cell, and the molecular pathway.

-Studies to understand the stress response of the bee will be critical to solving the problems that confront this fascinating organism.
+Studies to understand the cellular stress responses of the bee will be critical to solving the problems that confront this fascinating organism.
 As a social insect, the honey bee also provides a unique opportunity to look at how group resistance is affected by individual stress responses.
 In the realm of immunity in particular, our studies could have significant potential implications for understanding the spread of human disease.
 Finally, using the honeybee as a model promises to improve our understanding of the dialogue between humans and our environment and will help move our society toward a more sustainable future.

 Regulation of gene expression